• About TTT

 2. The Cave Without A Name

-I visited this cave on a recent sponsored trip to Boerne, TX.
-Visit Boerne boasts about The Cave Without A Name, and I am so glad they selected it for me.
+I visited this cave on a media trip to Boerne, TX.
+Visit Boerne boasts about The Cave Without A Name, and I am so glad they selected it for me to experience.
 My tour guide was spot on, and her attitude and love for the cave made me love it more.
 She enjoyed telling the other family and me about the cave’s history.
-What’s cool is that marriage ceremonies happen in the cave, as do cave concerts.
-How cool would that be?
+What’s remarkable is that marriage ceremonies and cave concerts happen in the cave.
+How cool would it be to get married in a cave?

 3. Cascade Caverns

 Cascade Caverns is another cave just outside of Boerne that offers cave tours.
-This cave is not handicapped accessible, and there are areas where crouching is required.
+This cave is not accessible for wheelchairs, and crouching is required in some areas.
+That’s all I know about this cave, as I have not visited it.

 4. Longhorn Caverns State Park

 While on a weekend getaway to Marble Falls, a cave visit was on our must-do list.
-This cavern is in the town of Burnet which is up the road from where we were staying.
+This cavern is in Burnet, up the road from where we stayed, and a town next to Marble Falls.

 I hope you’re OK with walking like a duck.
-We literally had to crouch over to make it through several areas of the cave.
+We had to crouch over to make it through several areas in the cave.
 It was OK for me; however, you may want to sit this cave tour out if you have back problems.

 Aside from crouching, this cave is one of my favorite guided cave tours I’ve been on so far.
 Plus, we were able to see bats in the cave.
 Never before have either of us seen a bat in a cave.
 So that you know, bats love caves and should not be spooked.
 And, when taking a photo, do not use the flash.